3mcd/javelin/docs-src/content/ecs/entities.md

   </p>
 </aside>

+The tuple of components associated with an entity defines its **archetype**.
+The following code creates an entity of archetype `(1, 2)`.
 Components can be assigned to existing entities using `world.attach`, and removed from entities using `world.detach`.

 ```typescript
 const input = { _t: 3, space: true }